Working under the stage name of herrB, Stefan Bernauer began his music career as a guitarist and songwriter in a number of rock, blues and jazz bands.

 I thought why can’t my favourite artists also have a 5.1 release too?
 I wanted to put all my own remixes for some of my favourite bands together on one 5.1 album.
-After all, who wouldn’t like an album that featured new mixes for legends like DEPECHE MODE, JOHN FOXX, PET SHOP BOYS and ANNE CLARK all together on one album and all in 5.1?
+After all, who wouldn’t like an album that featured new mixes for legends like DEPECHE MODE and PET SHOP BOYS as well as John Foxx and Anne Clark all together on one album and all in 5.1?
 I certainly would.

 How do you think electronic pop music has been developing over the years and where do you see it heading in the future?

 After 20 years of electronically driven techno, trance and the many derivatives spawned from it, I feel that the current style of electronic pop music is quite refreshing.
 Of course, club music will always be there in one form or another and DJs and dancing will never go out of fashion.
 But for myself, I’m really enjoying hearing artists making songs again.
 Maybe in the future the synthpop sound will finally have its renaissance, one that it so rightly deserves.
 It seems more and more people are yearning for it.
 After all, the 80s appear to represent a time not only of political balance and security but of experimentation in fashion and music.

 Back in the 80s, synth music was mainly European and futuristic sounding, but the overwhelming influence of major label funded American rock music was able to stamp synthpop into the ground.
 Also the synth technology sadly had its limitations too, I remember back then our Moog and Korg synths were terribly temperamental when it came to temperature or humidity change.